 C.E.
 "Gene" Reeder, R.Ph., Ph.D., (1972 B.S. pharmacy) serves as the Director of Outcomes Research for the Kennedy Pharmacy Innovation Center and Professor Emeritus at the University of South Carolina College of Pharmacy.

 The Honorable J. Michael Ross (1976 B.S. pharmacy) was born and grew up in Columbia, attending neighborhood schools before earning his pharmacy degree.
 He owned and operated a pharmacy in Blythewood for 24 years before he sold the business and turned to politics.
-He currently serves as mayor of Blythewood, a Richland County town of 3,000 residents.
+He is the former major of Blythewood, a Richland County town of 3,000 residents.

 Julian A. Reynolds, Jr. (1967 B.S. pharmacy) is president and owner of Reynolds Drug Store Inc. in Andrews, where he has practiced pharmacy since 1967.
 Throughout his career, Reynolds has been a leader in community and professional associations.